-Generic assessment criteria to guide marking in qualitative and quantitative work at each level (3, 4, 5, 6, 7).
+Read the general assessment criteria document [Word format] that is used to guide marking in qualitative and quantitative work at levels three to seven (3-7).

 The first edition of the University's Assessment Handbook, endorsed by the then Teaching and Learning Committee, was published in 2001.

-The Handbook has been compiled as a practical guide, to assist academic and other staff engaged in the assessment of students of the University or of its partner institutions.
-It is intended to promote best practice.
-Written at a general University level, it does not stand in isolation from faculty or subject-level policies and strategies which it complements.
+It was designed to assist academic and other staff involved in the assessment of students of the University and partner institutions.
+The handbook promotes best practice at a general level and compliments faculty or subject-level policies and strategies.

-The Working Group which compiled the Assessment Handbook undertook a review in 2002.
-Further editions were published in 2003, 2007 and annually since 2009.
+The working group reviewed the Assessment Handbook in 2002 and further editions were published in 2003, 2007 and annually since 2009.